Ways To Increase Customer Lifetime Value

 Customer service leaves a lasting memory in your customers’ minds, whether it was a good experience or a bad experience.
 Data from RightNow suggests that ‘almost 90% of consumers will shop with your competitors after receiving poor customer service’ .
 So what can you do to ensure that your customers have a good experience in your store and will return?

 Your staff are obviously a huge part of the customer experience, as their attitudes and knowledge can make or break a sale.
-Ensure that every new customer-facing staff member has an up-to-date working knowledge of your product ranges so that they are prepared to answer any questions that a browsing customer may have.
+Ensure that every new customer-facing staff member has an up-to-date working knowledge of your product range.
+This means they will be prepared to answer any questions that a browsing customer may have.

-All of these areas of customer service play a massive part in your customer retention, as it has been revealed by studies that one-third of consumers are likely to switch brands after a single instance of poor customer service .
+All of these areas of customer service play a massive part in your customer retention.
+It has been revealed by studies that one-third of consumers are likely to switch brands after a single instance of poor customer service .

 2. Consider creating a customer loyalty scheme